-Considering the changes to Group Policy in the past few years (i.e. changes from server 2008R2 to 2016 with GPP and the depreciation of ‘Internet Explorer Maintenance’ post IE10) we believe that registry setting adjustment is the easiest way of PAC enforcement.
+Considering the changes to Group Policy in the past few years (i.e., Changes from server 2008R2 to 2016 with GPP and the depreciation of ‘Internet Explorer Maintenance’ post IE10) we believe that registry adjustment is the easiest way of PAC enforcement.

 This KB article guides you through the implementation of Securly’s SmartPAC solution within your Windows environment using Active Directory GPO.